karsil/react-redux-calculator/README.md

 ## Requirements

-The task was to build a simple pocket calculator with the followeing requirements:
+The task was to build a simple pocket calculator with the following requirements:

 The device state consists of:
 - the current INPUT